wp-plugins/wp-user-stylesheet-switcher/readme.txt

 == Changelog ==
+= 1.5.5 =
+* Fix missing js file
+* Add explanation for the "no stylesheet" option.

 = 1.5.4 =
 * Add optional single switcher button (with text or icon) to rotate between stylesheets
 * Add option to remove all styles and stylesheets.